Medicare in New Jersey

 An alternative to Original Medicare (Parts A and B):

-- Many Medicare Advantage plans include Part D coverage
+- Most Medicare Advantage plans include Part D coverage

-Enrollment in Medicare Advantage in New Jersey tends to lag behind Original Medicare.
-But that doesn’t mean you should ignore Part C when deciding on a Medicare plan.
-While it may not be as popular, Medicare Advantage does provide valuable benefits to its recipients.
-If you’re choosing between Original Medicare and Medicare Advantage, here are the main characteristics to start with:
+In New Jersey, more people are enrolled in Original Medicare than in Medicare Advantage plans.
+But that doesn’t mean you should ignore Part C. If you’re choosing between Original Medicare and Medicare Advantage, here are the main characteristics to consider:

 - Original Medicare tends to have higher costs but offers more flexibility to see any doctor that accepts Medicare.